How Much Does It Cost to Build a House?

 So, here are a few things you should consider when establishing how much it might cost you to build your dream home.

-According to the Urban Development Institute of Australia, the average cost of land in Sydney in 2020 was $495,000.
+Land prices vary significantly across Australia, and Sydney is known for its high land costs.
+According to the Urban Development Institute of Australia, the average land cost in Sydney in 2020 was $495,000.
 In comparison, Adelaide’s land cost was $183,460, and Melbourne’s was $319,000.
-These figures continue to climb as years go on.

-Factors Influencing the House Building Costs
+Factors Influencing the House Construction Costs

 Size of the House